↓

 Posted in Free Quilt Block Instructions, Quilt Therapy, Quilt Therapy Blocks, Star Power, Star Power Quilt Blocks | Tagged free quilt patterns, quilt block fun, quilt blogging, Quilt-spiration, quiltalicious | Leave a reply

-On Cloud Nine: 4-H Club Quilt Block
+On Cloud Nine: Two Colors Quilt Block

-Quilt Therapy Posted on May 12, 2020 by TK HarrisonJune 1, 2022
+Quilt Therapy Posted on May 26, 2020 by TK HarrisonNovember 14, 2021

-4-H Club Quilt Block Free Pattern for a 12" quilt block at QuiltTherapy.com!
+Two Colors Quilt Block Free Pattern for a 12" quilt block at QuiltTherapy.com!

-4-H Club Quilt Block
+Two Colors Quilt Block

-• Green: Cut FOUR (4) 1 7/8″ squares.
-(These are paired with the White 2″ squares, which will create the center of the ‘H’, as needed to sew this quilt block together.)
+• Red: Cut TWO (2) 2 5/8″ squares.
+(These are paired with the White 2 5/8″ squares, which will create FOUR (4) Half-Square Triangles, as needed for this quilt block.)

-• White: Cut EIGHT (8) 1 7/8″ squares.
-(These are paired with the Green 2″ squares, which will create the center of the ‘H’, as needed sew this quilt block together.)
+• White: Cut TWO (2) 2 5/8″ squares.
+(These are paired with the Red 2 5/8″ squares, which will create FOUR (4) Half-Square Triangles, as needed for this quilt block.)

-4-H Club Quilt Block Diagram Free Pattern for 12" finished quilt block at QuiltTherapy.com!
+Quilt Therapy Quilt Note for Quilt Block TutorialsTwo Colors Quilt Block Diagram Free Pattern for 12" finished quilt block at QuiltTherapy.com!

-4-H Club Quilt Block Diagram
+Two Colors Quilt Block Diagram

-4-H Club Quilt Block Free Pattern for a 36" x 48" quilt at QuiltTherapy.com!
+Two Colors Quilt Block Free Pattern for a 36" x 48" quilt at QuiltTherapy.com!

-If you make TWELVE (12) “4-H Club Quilt Blocks,” you will end up with the quilt top pictured above.
+If you make TWELVE (12) “Two Colors Quilt Blocks”, you would end up with the quilt top pictured above.
 The size will be 36″ x 48″ finished, 36 1/2″ x 48 1/2″ unfinished.

 Quilt Therapy Quilt Note: Buy your favorite or new quilt notions through Quilt Therapy's Blog!